Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 Examples will be provided below for both functions.
 Note that the streetview GVI function was based on research conducted by [Ilse A. Vázquez Sánchez](https://github.com/Spatial-Data-Science-and-GEO-AI-Lab/StreetView-NatureVisibility) whereas the viewshed GVI function was based on research conducted by [Labib et al., (2021)](https://github.com/jonnyhuck/green-visibility-index/tree/master).

 ### **get_streetview_GVI**
 This function calculates the average Greenness Visibility Index for an area of interest based on streetview images which are retrieved through the [Mapillary API](https://www.mapillary.com/?locale=en_US).
-Users should provide PoIs in a vector file format, ideally with a projected Coordinate Reference System (CRS).
+Users should provide PoIs either in a vector file format or geodataframe, ideally with a projected Coordinate Reference System (CRS).

 The function generates sample road locations surrounding points of interest or within a polygon of interest (based on user inputs).
 For these sample road locations, streetview images are retrieved if these are available within a 100 meter distance.
 Using a segmentation algorithm, the amount of visible greenness is determined and the index is calculated.
 The GVI scores for the sample road locations will be averaged to end up with a mean GVI score for each of the original PoIs as provided by the user.